SanojRellen/Ablage/README.md

-Sub ConvertPercentagesToEURText()
+Sub ConvertToTextAndFormat()
     Dim cell As Range
     Dim originalValue As String
-    Dim cleanedValue As String
     Dim formattedValue As String
-    Dim length As Integer

     ' Loop through each cell in the range C20:H20
     For Each cell In Range("C20:H20")
+        ' Set the cell's format to text cell.NumberFormat = "@"

-        ' Convert the cell value to text originalValue = CStr(cell.Value)
+        ' Get the current value of the cell originalValue = cell.Value

-        ' Remove the last character (assuming it's a "%") cleanedValue = Left(originalValue, Len(originalValue) - 1)

-        ' Insert a comma after two digits from the right length = Len(cleanedValue)
-        formattedValue = Left(cleanedValue, length - 2) & "," & Right(cleanedValue, 2)
+        ' Replace all periods with commas
+        formattedValue = Replace(originalValue, ".", ",")

         ' Append " EUR"
         formattedValue = formattedValue & " EUR"

-        ' Place the formatted value back into the same cell cell.Value = formattedValue
+        ' Update the cell with the new formatted value cell.Value = formattedValue
     Next cell
 End Sub